 Renting out bikes and scooters as a method of convenient transportation has become more and more common nowadays.
 It’s most likely you have spotted different electronic scooters parked around your area for convenient transportation use, with the company, Bird, most likely providing these rentals.
-With new innovations such Bird, there will be concerns for safety and liability issues that precede them.
+With new innovations such as Bird, there will be concerns for safety and liability issues that precede them.

 Headquartered in Venice, California, Bird began as a company with the intention to ease environmental and transportation concerns that come with the use of excessive car trips and lack of convenient transportation accessibility.
-The goal of bird scooters is to improve transportation, reduce road congestion, and greenhouse gas emissions by providing electronic scooters to the public with easy accessibility.
-The company is and continues to be in the process of working with different cities across the United States to expand their concept to reach a wider audience.
+The goal of Bird scooters is to improve transportation, reduce road congestion, and greenhouse gas emissions by providing electronic scooters to the public with easy accessibility.
+The company is and continues to be in the process of working with different cities across the United States to expand its concept to reach a wider audience.

 Bird scooters are usually scattered around the city and parked by bike racks in any area that doesn’t block public pathways.
-Dependent on the city, the Bird scooters can also be parked front of different buildings/stores/restaurants as long as they don’t pose a nuisance to the building.
+Dependent on the city, the Bird scooters can also be parked in front of different buildings/stores/restaurants as long as they don’t pose a nuisance to the building.

 At the end of the day, Bird employees begin tracking down the scooters in order to collect, charge, and store them overnight beginning around 8 PM, and then they are returned to their locations at 7 AM the next day for public usage.

-In order to have access to the Bird scooters, one must download the BIRD app in order to rent and pay for the transportation.
+In order to have access to the Bird scooters, one must download the BIRD app in order to rent and pay for transportation.
 The qualified rider must sign up, pay an out-of-system fee, and pay a $1 unlock fee.
 Each ride costs $1 in order to start each BIRD ride, and then, the individual is charged 15 cents per minute during the entire duration of the ride.

 Directions & Tips for Usage: